 College Preparation:

-Each cadet prepares and maintains a Cadet Portfolio consisting of their life goals, résumé, and college or career path, and learns how to pay for college in support of that career path.
-Beyond leadership theory, each cadet is given multiple opportunities to apply their leadership skills and talents when placed in a position of responsibility.
+Each cadet prepares and maintains a Cadet Portfolio consisting of their life goals, résumé, and college or career path, along with ideas for how to make that path a reality.
+Beyond leadership theory, each cadet is given multiple opportunities to apply their leadership skills and talents when placed in a position of responsibility within the Battalion Chain of Command

 We want to make sure all the cadets in our program feel accepted and together as one whole team.
 Drill is good for cadets who like to work together as a team, and help each other out.
 Our dynamics at drill are always friendly and welcoming and we all work together to give our input on how we can better our team for future competitions and events.
 Our competitions are always exciting.
 They consist of many different drill aspects like proper performance, knockout games, team bonding, and so much more.
 Drill is always under continuous improvement as are we and it can help structure us and give us confidence in ourselves and all our aspects of life.
 Drill will help you walk taller, prouder, in the halls.
 Drill isn’t just for the competition either, it’s mainly about the fun, and the enjoyment of the cadets.
 As long as they have smiles on their faces at the end of a competition or event that’s what truly matters.